 The game’s story is largely unimportant and doesn’t do any of that fancy character development stuff seen elsewhere in the series.
-You are just a paratrooper taking part in 3 different campaigns with a handful of missions each, this being Normandy, Tunisia, and the Ardennes.
+You are just a paratrooper taking part in 3 different campaigns with a handful of missions each.
+This being Normandy, Tunisia, and the Ardennes.
 There are mission briefings and some dialogue between soldiers, but it’s minimal and often easy to miss.

 Now, there is no way to describe the game’s controls without it sounding awful, so bear with me here.
 It’s not as bad as it sounds.

 You move around with the D-pad and control the 3-dimensional camera, which doubles as your aim, exclusively with the touchpad.
 The touchpad does basically everything.
-You drag a clip symbol into it to reload, you do the same with binoculars to aim, you throw grenades by swiping up, you switch weapons around; the only function mapped to a button besides moving is firing your weapon with the shoulder-button.
+You drag a clip symbol into the middle to reload, you do the same with binoculars to aim, you throw grenades by swiping up, you switch weapons around; the only function mapped to a button besides moving is firing your weapon with the shoulder-button.

 Missions in Brothers in Arms DS are short and action-packed, making it easy to pick the game up for a quick round and feel like you made good progress.
-Each mission has a variety of objectives, so a regular combat mission might then have you pick up the sniper to weaken the enemy defenses before a raid on their camp or you’ll commandeer a tank and speed your way through the Nazi frontline to blow up their bunkers.
+Each mission has a variety of objectives, so a regular combat mission might then have you pick up the sniper to weaken the enemy defenses before a raid on their camp.
+Or you’ll commandeer a tank and speed your way through the Nazi frontline to blow up their bunkers.
 It can often be unclear what the game wants from you, however, and this can lead to a lot of frustrations and limitations.